The Ultimate Guide to Disposable Nitrile Gloves: Uses and Prices

 Whether you work in medicine, food processing, automotive or body art, disposable gloves are necessary.
 But because they’re single-use, wearers don’t think too hard about the glove’s composition.

-The goal of this guide is to outline everything you and your workers need to know about disposable nitrile gloves.
-This includes:
+The goal of this Ultimate Guide is to outline everything you need to know about disposable nitrile gloves, including:

 There are 3 million people (1 percent) in the United States that have allergies to natural rubber latex.
 However, this percent grows among those who have regular exposure to latex products, like disposable latex gloves.

-According to the American Latex Allergy Association between 8 and 17% of healthcare workers report allergies to latex and approximately 1 in 2 people with latex allergies have a history of another type of allergy.
+According to the American Latex Allergy Association between 8 and 17% of healthcare workers report allergies to latex.
+Approximately 1 in 2 people with latex allergies have a history of another type of allergy.